uviclibraries/academic-posters-canva/tips.md

     **Photo and Chart Considerations**

 3. Make sure all your photos and charts are visible from 3m away.
-4. Images copied from the web are typically low resolution and are not of high enough quality for a printed poster.
+4. Images copied from the web can often be low resolution and are not of high enough quality for a printed poster.
-5. If you have graphs or charts from Excel, simply copy and paste into Powerpoint.
-6. Do not enlarge images after they have been inserted into Powerpoint.
+5. Do not enlarge images after they have been inserted into Powerpoint.
-7. Where to get high-resolution Creative Commons licensed photos?
+6. Where to get high-resolution Creative Commons licensed photos?
     -   [Unspash.com](https://unsplash.com){:target="_blank"}
     -   [Pexels.com](https://www.pexels.com/){:target="_blank"}
     -   [Create Biology figures](http://BioRender.com){:target="_blank"}